MysteryPancake/Houdini-VBD/README.md

 Despite the hype, sadly not.
 It's near impossible for VBD to be faster than XPBD.

 On paper VBD is faster because it runs over points, which have less graph colors than prims.
-Graph colors control the number of workgroups, meaning how many points can be processed at the same time.
+Graph colors control the number of worksets, meaning how many points can be processed at the same time.

 <img src="./images/vellum_vs_vbd.png" height="500">